 If you have your heart rate monitor connected to The Sufferfest app during the workout the app will take care of calculating LTHR for you, and then set heart rate zones for all subsequent workouts based on that value.
 The app calculates the highest 20-minute average heart rate for the test and subtracts 2%

-How APEX Developed a New Way of Calculating LTHR
+How We Developed a New Way of Calculating LTHR

-The APEX philosophy of LTHR and training zones is based off of APEX founder Neal Henderson’s years of experience as the head of Sports Science at The Boulder Center for Sports Medicine (BCSM).
+The Sufferfest philosophy of LTHR and training zones is based off of our Head of Sports Science / APEX Coaching founder Neal Henderson’s years of experience as the head of Sports Science at The Boulder Center for Sports Medicine (BCSM).
 During his tenure he performed over 10,000 physiological tests in the lab.
 By comparing the results of these tests with data collected from athletes in the field, he was able to refine the testing protocol to create a new, more accurate method.
 It’s important to note that everyone’s heart rate will respond differently to the same workload, and no one method for calculating training zones will be universally applicable or yield results that are 100% accurate for every single individual.

 If you have previously set up LTHR based on your average heart rate from a 20 or 30 minute test it is likely that the LTHR you get by using our method will be a little bit lower.
 But don’t worry.
 Despite the change, you haven’t gotten slower.
 You’re training has only gotten more effective.